pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-13-fun-with-haskell.md

 ***

 **PS** - If you're interested in functional programming, I'll highly recommend the [Programming Languages](https://www.coursera.org/learn/programming-languages) MOOC by Prof Dan Grossman.
 While the course uses Standard ML to teach statically typed functional programming (Part A), most concepts were taught in such a generalized manner that I could easily apply them to Haskell as well !!

+**PPS** - Special thanks to the Reddit User [u/Noughmare](https://www.reddit.com/user/Noughtmare/) for helping me fix bigs in this article!